MacaPecha/devsite-docs/guides/resources/localization/products.en.md

 # Products

-The products offered by Mercado Pago may vary by country.
+The products offered by Mercado Libre may vary by country.

 ## Availability by country